Synerise/ios-sdk/README.md

 When we receive an error, we can check if error is ```SNRApiError``` instance and then, there is possibility to get more information and get a list of all errors that occurred.

-Therefore, you can better integrate your own application with the Synerise SDK.
+Therefore, you can better integrate your own application with the **Synerise SDK**.

 For example: